 If you feel you want to get, or update, your qualifications please get in contact with our Customer Support team.

 What documents and background checks do I need to be on the Careseekers platform?

 To register with Careseekers as a care worker you will need:

 - A National Police Check Certificate obtained in the last 12 months – if you do not have one, please get in contact with us.
 We are a CrimTrac accredited organisation and can help you get a National Police Check Certificate.
 Click here to find out more.

 - 100 points ID e.g. drivers licence, passport

 We require all care workers who sign up to the Careseekers platform to have two past employers who can give a valid reference.
-You do not need to put their details on your profile but you must be able to give their contact details to a potential employer when asked.

 A valid reference is: